 Once the editor opens in the Terminal, copy the commands to open the CLI and paste them into the Terminal.
 Finally, click Ctrl+X to close the editor and confirm by pressing Y and then entering.

 Now type the following command in your Terminal to give access to the startup script and run it after a reboot:

 Once the editor opens, head to the bottom and add this line:

 Make sure to add your username where specified and save the file.

-Now that you have the basic Chia installation up and running, you will need to mount your temp and destination drives to start plotting.
+Now that you have the basic Chia installation up and running, you need to mount your temp and destination drives to start plotting.
 You can head over to Part 2 of this guide, where we cover the mounting of drives and the setup of Mad Max and Plotman.

 You can also consider donating us Chia at: xch16e06etrhjnz7ukqe5qtjrzyamwhqs4rle806gqvym0r63lpxz4pqx0dq5u